 Reporting to New Zealand Qualifications Authority

-The principal’s nominee is responsible for forwarding of student achievement information to the New Zealand Qualifications Authority (NZQA), regardless of whether courses are delivered by an internal staff member or by an accredited external provider.
+The principal’s nominee is responsible for forwarding of student achievement information to the New Zealand Qualifications Authority (NZQA), regardless of whether courses are delivered internally or by an accredited external provider.
 Because of this, it is important the memorandum of understanding that the school has with external providers sets out a clear process for communicating results.

-When a student has successfully completed a course, the STAR coordinator is required to forward the student names, the NSI number and the provider’s number along with the standard number and version to the principal’s nominee.
-A prudent STAR coordinator would check the entry before the records are forwarded to NZQA and at a later date check the student record of achievement is accurate.
+When a student has completed a course, the STAR coordinator is required to forward the student name, their National Student Number, the provider’s number and the assessment standard number and version to the principal’s nominee.
+The STAR coordinator should check the entry before the records are forwarded to NZQA and at a later date check the student record of achievement.

 Purpose of review